Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ```

 ## 11. Hostname Configuration and User Setup.
-This step is where you will set the computer name and add your user accounts.
+This step is where you will set the name of the computer name and add your user account(s).

 a.
-Run `echo "[Insert Computer Name Here]" >> /etc/hostname` to set the computer name.<br>
+Run `echo "[Insert Computer Name Here]" >> /etc/hostname` to set the name of the computer.<br>
 b.
 Run `nano /etc/hosts` and add the following into the file.
 ```
 127.0.0.1        localhost